dotnet/docs/docs/architecture/maui/validation.md

 ## Summary

-The eShopOnContainers mobile app performs synchronous client-side validation of view model properties and notifies the user of any validation errors by highlighting the control that contains the invalid data, and by displaying error messages that inform the user why the data is invalid.
+The eShopOnContainers multi-platform app performs synchronous client-side validation of view model properties and notifies the user of any validation errors by highlighting the control that contains the invalid data, and by displaying error messages that inform the user why the data is invalid.

 View model properties that require validation are of type `ValidatableObject<T>`, and each `ValidatableObject<T>` instance has validation rules added to its `Validations` property.
 Validation is invoked from the view model by calling the `Validate` method of the `ValidatableObject<T>` instance, which retrieves the validation rules and executes them against the `ValidatableObject<T>` Value property.
 Any validation errors are placed into the `Errors` property of the `ValidatableObject<T>` instance, and the IsValid property of the `ValidatableObject<T>` instance is updated to indicate whether validation succeeded or failed.